talaserine-glitch/water-detection-servo-control/README.md

 Arduino A0 ──────────────────────────────→ Sensor Signal
 Arduino D9 ──────────────────────────────→ Servo Yellow
 2. Upload the Arduino code.

 3. When water is detected, the Arduino activates the servo.
 4. Test the system and adjust the servo position if needed.
+5. Test the system and adjust the servo position if needed.